elfrances/whatsOnFulGaz/README.md

 # Example 6

-When running the **whatsOnFulGaz** tool on a system where the FulGaz app is installed, the tool can automatically figure out the location of the JSON file that contains the list of available rides.
-However, when running the app on a system where the FulGaz app is not installed or not supported (such as Ubuntu), one can manually specify the location of the JSON file using the ``--allrides-file <path>`` option:
+When running the **whatsOnFulGaz** tool on a system where the official **FulGaz** app is installed, the tool can automatically figure out the location of the JSON file that contains the list of available rides.
+However, when running the app on a system where the **FulGaz** app is not installed or not supported (such as Ubuntu), one can manually specify the location of the JSON file using the ``--allrides-file <path>`` option:

 ```
 $ ./whatsOnFulGaz --allrides-file Downloads/allrides_v4.json --contributor mourier --title cuadrado